inngest/.github/profile/README.md

 </div>
 <br/>

-[Inngest](https://www.inngest.com) is developer platform that combines event streams, queues, and durable execution into a single reliability layer.
+[Inngest](https://www.inngest.com) is a developer platform that combines event streams, queues, and durable execution into a single reliability layer.

 <div align="center">